-Great literature engages the reader on three levels: aesthetic, intellectual and emotional.
-In our class we’ll see how this engagement works.
-We’ll talk about what makes dialogue authentic, about why we empathize.
-How a story creates an emotional landscape as well as a physical one, and how a story might change our minds.
-We’ll discuss character and language, style and structure, velocity and intention, conflict and change: all the elements of fiction.
+Great literature engages the reader on three levels: aesthetic, intellectual, and emotional.
+In this class we’ll see how this engagement works.
+We’ll talk about what makes dialogue authentic and why we empathize, how a story creates an emotional landscape as well as a physical one, and how a story might change our minds.
+We’ll discuss character and language, style and structure, velocity and intention, conflict and change—all the elements of fiction.

-The short story form is demanding: a short story is like a fish; it must be perfectly shaped, in a smooth continual line from nose to tail.
-It must be perfectly frugal, containing nothing inessential or extraneous.
-Its surface must be perfectly smooth and seamless: every word must overlap the next without a break, like scales.
-It must seem jointless, the liquid unfolding of a solid.
+The short story form is demanding.
+A short story is like a fish: it must be perfectly shaped in a smooth continuous line from nose to tail; it must be perfectly frugal, containing nothing inessential or extraneous; its surface must be seamless; every word must overlap the next without a break, like scales; it must appear jointless—the liquid unfolding of a solid.

-This is a class for readers who want to deep dive into the work of master short story writers and does not include submission or workshopping of students’ writing.
+This is a workshop for readers who want to deep dive into the work of master short story writers and does not include submission or workshopping of students’ writing.

 - This is an all-levels workshop.

 - Please submit a cover letter that states your interest in this workshop and gives an overview of your prior workshop experience, if any.

 - The cost is $675.
 If you are selected to participate in the workshop, a deposit of $300 is required to register, with the balance due by September 30.